Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 the early years of South Coast Orchid Society, particularly concerning the Fourth Annual Western Orchid Congress held November 11-13, 1955,

 with our sponsorship, at the Lafayette Hotel in downtown Long Beach (with judging by Orchid Digest), and the Fifth World Orchid Conference held

 down to the present.
-So far, we've only found half of them.

 Another topic of interest is our participation in the development of judging standards.
 It appears SCOS used Orchid Digest judging standards until